 If you need to stock up on Southwest Airlines Rapid Rewards points, you have a few options.
 You can earn points from flying on Southwest, booking rental cars or hotel rooms with their partners, and shopping via their portal.

 However, the quickest and most lucrative way to earn Rapid Rewards points is through credit card sign-up bonuses.
 Southwest has co-branded Southwest credit cards to choose from.
 Points earned through the Chase co-branded cards are eligible for the Companion Pass qualification.

-The current bonus offer for the consumer cards is the ability to earn up to 60,000 bonus Rapid Rewards points.
 New cardholders can earn 40,000 points by spending $1,000 on eligible purchases in the first 3 months of account opening.
-Then, you can earn 20,000 points after spending $12,000 in the first 12 months of account opening.

 Additionally, Chase Ultimate Rewards can be transferred to Southwest’s loyalty program.
 However, transfers from Chase Ultimate Rewards to Southwest will not count towards the Companion Pass qualification.